w84death/game12-asm/tools/fmv/README.md

 2. **Optimize for horizontal runs**: The compression works best with horizontal bands of color
 3. **Consider dithering**: For photographic images, apply dithering before conversion
 4. **Test compression**: Use `-stats` to check compression efficiency
+5. **Use optimized mode**: For animations or low-memory situations, use `-opt` flag
+6. **Vertical detail**: Optimized mode works best when adjacent horizontal lines are similar

 ## Troubleshooting